-The Company's operations are not regulated by any significant environmental regulation under a law of the Commonwealth, State or Territory.
+The Company's operations are not regulated by any significant environmental regulation under a law of the Commonwealth or of a State or Territory.

 Options

 No options over issued shares or interests in the Company were granted during, or since the end of, the financial year, and there were no options outstanding at the date of this report.